p0p1t0/Spoofer/README.md

 ![img](https://github.com/p0p1t0/Spoofer/assets/148875004/5695d0b8-8e0d-4a60-a200-14842847d802)

-"*Is not an email or SMS sender, its an email and SMS spoofer.*"
+*Is not an email or SMS sender, its an email and SMS spoofer.*

 Made in Python and PHP with a lot of love. 🐍+🐘+❤️ = ✉️